 For a moment the cold of over realism touched her heart and she stared at him.
 Then her gaze shifted to an elderly woman making her way across the room towards them.
 Jeff turned to see what she was looking at and instantly yelled.

-The women leapt out of her robes and stuck Jeff hard knocking them both to the floor.
+The woman leapt out of her robes and struck Jeff hard, knocking them both to the floor.

 “What’s the matter deary, you used to cry when nobody died?
 You used to cry at night when nobody died, what happened?”

 The creature’s voice was shrill and she sat on Jeff’s chest with her hands firmly around his neck.
 Her arms were too long and stick thin, and as she smiled you could see her razor-point teeth.
 Justine, having been working the bar scene for a number of years, knew the true value of breaking a chair over someone’s back, and knew that breaking it over someone’s face worked far better.
 As the seat of the barstool slammed into the creature’s nose it lost its grip on Jeff’s throat for just long enough for him to utter a single word.
 But that’s all he needed.
 For a moment his eyes burn crimson and the creature erupted in unholy screams as its head caved in.
 With a bit of effort, he managed to push the creature off him and get back to his feet only to see Justine and everyone else in the bar staring at him in horror.